About Our Plants - Maturities We Offer

 Note: The photo below shows the well-developed root system from a clump of a large-sized hosta.
 Mature Divisions are removed from clumps carefully by hand (rather than with a knife) to prevent root damage.

 Left: Webmaster and Senior VP of Operations with H. 'Regal Splendor' and H. 'Sum and Substance.'

 Right: Root system of a H. 'Lady Isobel Barnett'

 We do our best to provide the best quality possible and to give an accurate representation of our plants.
-However, there are often factors outside of our control, such as:
+Keep these factors in mind:

-- Plants changing in size, color, and texture throughout the season and year to year
+- Plants may change in size, color, and texture throughout the season and year to year

-- The amount of sunlight received and the impact this may have on plant appearance
+- The amount of sunlight impacts plant appearance